IBM/inbound_parser/README.md

 The inbound_parser performs an extensive config check at startup, telling what you configured incorrectly.

 ## Starting the inbound_parser
-Go to `/run/mail-inbound-parser` and run `docker compose up -d` (You might need to login first using `docker login containers.github.ibmgcloud.net`; use your username and a personal access token).
+Go to `/run/mail-inbound-parser` and run `docker compose up -d` (You might need to login first using `docker login`; use your username and a personal access token).
 You might need to run `docker-compose` instead of `docker compose` depending on your installed version.
 To check the logs, run `docker compose logs --follow`.